What42Pizza/I-Like-Vanilla/documentation.md

 Here's a list of the commands and why they exist:

 - **'export':** This takes the shader code, license, changelog, and shader readme and packages it into (broken?) zip files.
-It also automatically creates the OptiFine version, where it splices 'style_vanilla.glsl' with 'define_settings.glsl' (plus other fixes) to remove the styles feature, which causes the massive log file and horrendous loading time on OptiFine.
+It also automatically creates the OptiFine version, where it splices 'style_vanilla.glsl' with 'setting_defines.glsl' (plus other fixes) to remove the styles feature, which causes the massive log file and horrendous loading time on OptiFine.
 - **'build uniform imports':** This generates all the files in the /shaders/import folder, using the data in 'all_uniforms.txt'.
 See 'Uniforms System' below for more details on this
 - **build world files':** This generates all the files in the /shaders/world_ folders, using data that is hard-coded into src/main.rs.
 Even if you don't know Rust, you should still be able to edit the values if needed
 - **count_sloc:** Counts the significant lines of code.
 May not be accurate, idk.
 It only counts .glsl files, since the .vsh and .fsh files don't contain anything meaningful.